FRBNY-DSGE/DSGE.jl/README.md

 pkg> add DSGE
 ```

+If you are using Windows OS and you encounter an error like `AssertionError: length(dirs) == 1`, please see this [issue](https://github.com/JuliaLang/Pkg.jl/issues/1943).
+Additionally, please do not run the `plot.jl` test if you are using Windows OS
+because the generated output will violate the default filename length restriction on Windows.
+If you want to run this test, then
+you need to enable [long paths](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#enable-long-paths-in-windows-10-version-1607-and-later).

 *Note we do not test our code in Windows OS, so we cannot guarantee the code works properly in Windows.*

 ## Versioning